Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    FileSystem.GetFiles(path:string) -> table

-Returns the files inside a directory object based on a provided path.
-``path`` The string path to the directory object. :raw-html:`<br />`
+Returns the files inside a directory object based on a provided path. :raw-html:`<br />` ``path`` The string path to the directory object. :raw-html:`<br />`

 ----